TheJacksonLaboratory/FunDataR/4_learning/3_partitioning.md

   interest permuted (so it no longer has a relationship to the response).
 The change in performance, averaged across all the trees in the forest, is attributed to the permuted variable.
-Smaller values for `mtry` tend to make variable importances more similar to one another, because it tends to give weaker variables a larger chance of being selected at each split, instead of always picking from stronger variables.
+Smaller values for `mtry` tend to make variable importances more similar to one another, because it tends to give weaker variables a larger chance of being selected at each split, since stronger variables might not be the randomly selected subset.

 We can get a feel for the 'shape' of the relationship between an individual feature (say `x.i`) and the response prediction using **partial dependence** plots.
 To generate such a plot, we take each